Craps: Lay

 A lay bet is the opposite of a buy bet, where a player bets on a 7 to roll before the number that is laid.
 Players may only lay the 4, 5, 6, 8, 9, or 10 and may lay multiple numbers if desired.
 Just like the buy bet lay bets pay true odds, but because the lay bet is the opposite of the buy bet, the payout is reversed.
 Therefore, players get 1 to 2 for the numbers 4 and 10, 2 to 3 for the numbers 5 and 9, and 5 to 6 for the numbers 6 and 8.
 A 5% commission (vigorish, vig, juice) is charged up front on the possible winning amount.
 For example: A $40 Lay Bet on the 4 would pay $20 on a win.
 The 5% vig would be $1 based on the $20 win. (not $2 based on the $40 bet as the way buy bet commissions are figured.)
 Like the buy bet the commission is adjusted to suit the betting unit such that fraction of a dollar payouts are not needed.
 Casinos may charge the vig up front thereby requiring the player to pay a vig win or lose, other casinos may only take the vig if the bet wins.
 Taking vig only on wins lowers house edge.
 Players may removed or reduce this bet (bet must be at least table minimum) anytime before it loses.
 Some casinos in Las Vegas allow players to lay table minimum plus vig if desired and win less than table minimum.
-Lay bet maximums are equal to the table maximum win, so if a player wishes to lay the 4 or 10, he or she may bet twice at amount of the table maximum for the win to be table maximum.
+Lay bet maximums are equal to the table maximum win, so if a player wishes to lay the 4 or 10, they may bet twice at amount of the table maximum for the win to be table maximum.
 Other casinos require the minimum bet to win at $20 even at the lowest minimum tables in order to match the $1 vig, this requires a $40 bet.
 Similar to buy betting, some casinos only take commission on win reducing house edge.
 Unlike place and buy bets, lay bets are always working even when no point has been established.
-The player must specify otherwise if he or she wishes to have the bet not working.
+The player must specify otherwise if they wish to have the bet not working.

 If a player is unsure of whether a bet is a single or multi-roll bet, it can be noted that all single-roll bets will be displayed on the playing surface in one color (usually red), while all multi-roll bets will be displayed in a different color (usually yellow).